flutter/website/debugging.md

-When developing applications that implement [Material design](https://www.google.com/design/spec/material-design/introduction.html), it can be helpful to overlay a [Material design baseline grid](https://www.google.com/design/spec/layout/metrics-keylines.html) over the application to help verify alignments.
+When developing applications that implement [Material design](https://www.google.com/design/spec/material-design/introduction.html), it can be helpful to overlay a [Material Design baseline grid](https://www.google.com/design/spec/layout/metrics-keylines.html) over the application to help verify alignments.
 To that end, the [`MaterialApp`